RafaPeralva/SoundSource/README.md

     >
     > pass: ssCS499!

-18. Spotify application **must** be open in a device and signed in to same account
+18. Spotify application **must** be open in a device and signed in to same account!